mavlink/MAVSDK-docs/en/cpp/troubleshooting.md

 [2]    1261673 abort (core dumped)  MAVSDK_CALLBACK_DEBUGGING=1  ..."
 ```

-Note that this does not point to your code that is blocking but only to the place where your blocking callback was called from.
+Note that this does not point to the blocking code, but only to the place where your blocking callback was called.

 ### How to avoid this?

 The rule is to spend as little time and CPU in the callbacks as possible.
-For instance, inside the callbacks you should be no waiting on other events, or sleeping.
+For instance, inside the callbacks you should not wait on other events or sleep.

 If you really want to do something that takes longer inside a callback, the workaround is to just spawn that activity on another thread using `std::async`, e.g.: